IIIF/api/source/api/annex/notes/design_patterns.md

 ### 3.1.
 Use Native Data Types

 Native data types in JSON are used to ensure that applications do not have to do type coercion.
 If the value should be an integer in the model, then the JSON representation is as a JSON number.
-Similarly, if the value is an ordered list of resources, then a JSON array will be used, mapping to an rdf:List.
+Similarly, if the value is an ordered list of resources, then a JSON array is used, mapping to an `rdf:List`.
+Thus we use `"height": 1400` and not `"height": "1400"`.

 ### 3.2.
 Avoid Special Characters